FISHARMNIC/HAMprimeC2/README.md

 - Variables
 	- Implicit and forced typing
     - Garbage collection
+        - note: the GC is currently set to trigger rather often as a form of debugging possible issues. this can be changed by modifying `BYTES_PER_GC` in `compiler/libs/garbage/rollcall.h`
 	- Stack and global scope
 	- Pointers and addressing
 	- External variables